HOW TO RIDE

 Getting on the Bus

-The route name is displayed over the windshield and curbside window.
+To ensure you board the correct bus, the route name is displayed over the windshield and curbside window of the bus.
 The route number is also displayed on the rear of the bus.

-Have the exact fare ready as you board if paying in cash; drivers cannot make change.
+Have your fare ready for payment prior to boarding.
+Use exact fare if paying in cash; drivers cannot make change.
 If paying with your phone by using the Umo Mobility app or with a printed pass, line up the QR Code with the pass reader's camera.
 If paying with an UMO Mobility fare card, simply tap your card against the reader.
 The light on the reader will flash green or yellow when you have used a valid pass; red means the pass is NOT valid.
 For specific fare and pass information, or to purchase fares, please click here.

 Getting off the Bus